Carter-Ruck: OneCoin

 In September 2016 Carter-Ruck threatened legal action against Andrew Penman's exposé of the purported cryptocurrency OneCoin.
 In May 2017, police and financial actions in several countries revealed that Carter-Ruck's client did indeed appear to be operating a Ponzi scheme.
 Carter-Ruck also sought to gag the media from mentioning OneCoin and one of its fugitive co-founders, Ruja Ignatova, in reporting.
 The Bureau of Investigative Journalism, Tax Policy Associates, the Foreign Policy Centre, the Free Speech Union and Spotlight on Corruption filed an application in the Solicitors Disciplinary Tribunal where they accused Carter-Ruck of helping OneCoin further a fraud.

 Labour Party

 In July 2019, it was revealed that Carter-Ruck had written to Sam Matthews, the Labour Party's former head of disputes, warning he could face legal action for breaking his non-disclosure agreement for blowing the whistle on the party's handling of antisemitism allegations.

+Jason Arday

+In September 2025, the Times Higher Education reporter Jack Grove investigated alleged plagiarism by Professor Jason Arday, assembled a 63-page report and contacted Arday for a response.
+Arday responded with a legal letter from Carter-Ruck, after which the Times Higher Education chose not to publish the story so as to avoid expensive litigation.